clozanoruiz/sgo/README.md

   - WGS84: EPSGs 4326, 4979, 4978 and 3857
   - OSGB36: EPSGs 27700, 7405 and 4277

+Please note that this package assumes that the Coordinate Reference Systems (CRS) ETRS89 and WGS84 are the same within the UK, but this shouldn’t be a problem for most civilian use of GPS satellites.
+If a high-precision transformation between WGS84 and ETRS89 is required then it is recommended to use a different package to do the conversion.

+According to the Transformations and OSGM15 User Guide, p.
+8: *“…ETRS89 is a precise version of the better known WGS84 system optimised for use in Europe; however, for most purposes it can be considered equivalent to WGS84.”* and *“For all navigation, mapping, GIS, and engineering applications within the tectonically stable parts of Europe (including UK and Ireland), the term ETRS89 should be taken as synonymous with WGS84.”*.

 ## Installation

 You can install the released version of `sgo` from